odanoburu/FreeLing-User-Manual/modules/foma.md

 The automata file may have extension `.src` or `.bin`.
 If the extension is `.src`, the file is intepreted as a text file with one word per line.
 The FSM is built to recognize the vocabulary contained in the file.

 If the extension is `.bin`, the file is intepreted as a binary <tt>libfoma</tt> FSM.
 To compile such a binary file, FOMA command line front-end must be used.
 The front-end is not included in FreeLing.
 You will need to install FOMA if you want to create binary FSM files.
-See <small class="SMALL"><tt>[http://code.google.com/p/foma](http://code.google.com/p/foma)</tt></small> for details.
+See [FOMA documentation](http://code.google.com/p/foma) for details.

 A cost matrix for SED operations may be specified only for text FSMs (i.e., for `.src` files).
-To use a cost matrix with a `.bin` file, you can compile it into the automata using FOMA front-end.
+To use a cost matrix with a `.bin` file, you need to compile it into the automata using FOMA front-end.

 The format of the cost matrix must comply with FOMA formats.
 See FOMA documentation, or examples provided in `data/common/alternatives` in FreeLing tarball.